Sabah-pirani/Mexico_City_Chlorine_Levels_Application/README_template.md

 NOTE: Need not have 3 steps, but should have as many as are appropriate!

 ## In this repository:

 - README.md
 - main_app.py
 - scrape_data_populate_db.py
 - requirements.txt
 - database_schema.png

 ---
+## Acknowledgments

+This project was built in part for SI507 class and a great deal of support was provided by the class' instructional team.
+Some configuration settings among other smaller snippets of code are directly copied from examples during the SI507 class and are attributed to Jackie Cohen (jczetta).
+The graduate student instructors provided help in debugging and conceptualizing the relationships between different parts of the project which was also immensely helpful.

 ## Code Requirements for Grading

 Please check the requirements you have accomplished in your code as demonstrated.
 - [x] This is a completed requirement.
 - [ ] This is an incomplete requirement.